 - Take incredible photos where the large groups don’t go.
 Our guides are excellent photographers!

 Happy travelers after arriving first at the Humantay lake

 The Humantay lake tour is a great option for a day tour from Cusco.
 Even though it is well known already, you won’t be bothered by large crowds as you arrive before them.

 The crystal-clear water and the incredible view of the Humantay mountain and the Salkantay mountain convinced us at Exploor that this tour is definitely one of the top things to do in Cusco.

-No matter if you plan on doing this tour, the rainbow mountain tour or another high-altitude trekking tour, we definitely recommend getting acclimated minimum 2 days before so you don’t have problems with the altitude sickness.
+No matter if you plan on doing this tour or another high-altitude trekking tour, we definitely recommend getting acclimated minimum 2 days before so you don’t have problems with the altitude sickness.